 School of Education students complete program requirements at various points throughout the year.
-Students may apply to commence in the academic year in which they complete their program requirements as long as they do so by August 31.
+Students may apply to commence the academic year in which they complete their program requirements if they do so by August 31.
 University of Redlands' School of Education commencement ceremony occurs in April each year (refer to the academic calendar for the specific date).
 Students who wish to participate in commencement activities must apply for graduation via Self-Service Student Planning by January 31.